|Current Job:||Career Foreign Service Officer with the U.S. State Department|

-Kristin Lundberg's current post as a foreign affairs officer at the State Department required 14 interviews over the course of two days for one of only a few hundred fellowship slots coveted by nearly 700 finalists.
-She had roughly a 5% chance of getting the job at State, but succeeded.
+Kristin Lundberg earned her M.A. from the American University in International Politics and Human Rights in 2008.
+After that, she worked for the U.S. Department of State, and was responsible for regional human rights portfolio in South Asia.
+Kristin’s current post as a foreign affairs officer at the State Department required 14 interviews over the course of two days for one of only a few hundred fellowship slots coveted by nearly 700 finalists.
+She had roughly a 5% chance of getting the job at State but succeeded.
 She works in CO.NX (pronounced “connex”), an office within the Bureau of International Information Programs (IIP) at the U.S. State Department.
-IIP is the State Department’s public diplomacy (PD) communications bureau, leading it's support for U.S. Embassy PD efforts and engagement with overseas audiences.
+IIP is the State Department’s public diplomacy (PD) communications bureau, leading its support for U.S. Embassy PD efforts and engagement with overseas audiences.
 In a government built on acronyms, CO.NX doesn’t actually stand for anything.
 It’s a play on the verb “connect.”
 CO.NX makes State's panel discussions, expert web chats, student alumni discussions, and guest speaker events virtually accessible, free of charge to anyone in the world with an Internet connection.

-I believe INTA gave me a competitive edge.
+I believe the Nunn School gave me a competitive edge.
 Others vying for my job didn’t have the same blend of technology knowledge and international affairs knowledge.

 What advice you would give current students at Tech as well as the Sam Nunn School specifically?